metheis/metheis/README.md

 - 🔭 I’m currently working on ... writing a book about Internet protocols.
 - 🌱 I’m currently learning about ... analog integrated circuits, digital integrated circuits, signals and systems, and statics.
-- 🗻 My current outdoor goal is to .. hike the [Rim of the Bay](https://www.google.com/maps/d/edit?mid=1rCZizmmr_k4jFwdg4Z2MWCQBQedoRsed&usp=sharing)
+- 🗻 My current outdoor goal is to ... hike the [Rim of the Bay](https://www.google.com/maps/d/edit?mid=1rCZizmmr_k4jFwdg4Z2MWCQBQedoRsed&usp=sharing)
 - 💬 Ask me about ... well, anything!
-Any questions is a good question.
+Any question is a good question.
 - 📫 How to reach me: ... email listed on my profile.
 - 😄 Pronouns: He/Him/his
 - ⚡ Fun fact: